SwuduSusuwu/SusuMid/README.md

 If `git` is not installed, browse [`./mid/`](./mid/) and click on individual `*.mid` samples to have the browser download those.
 ## Download
 Download with `git clone https://github.com/SwuduSusuwu/SusuMid.git` and browse local with `cd mid/ && ls`.
-- If this does not have all the samples you want, you can opt-in to the beta with `git switch experimental` (opt-out with `get switch trunk`).
+- If this does not have all the samples you want, browse the ["beta test" / `preview` branch](#beta-test--preview-branch).
 ## Signatures / certificates
 [`./.ssh/setup.sh`](./setup.sh) is to setup `gpg.ssh.allowedSignersFile` (allows to use `git verify <ref>` or `git log --show-signature`).
 - `git verify <ref>` or `git log —show-signatures` shall match [`./.ssh/sha256.sig`](./.ssh/sha256.sig) for [new commits](https://github.com/SwuduSusuwu/SusuMid/blob/preview/SECURITY.md#user-content-fn-6-54b7777c7a2a5f42db6ee70c71bfec2e)